-Construction has begun on the new Smitten ice cream shop coming to 2404 California, formerly the home of Copy.net.
+Construction is nearly complete on the new Smitten ice cream shop coming to 2404 California, formerly the home of Copy.net.

-A few blocks west at California and Divisadero, construction is under way on a corner shop to be called
+A few blocks west at California and Divisadero, construction is proceeding on a corner shop to be called

 B. on the Go.
 It’s a new venture from Belinda Leong, the master pastry chef behind B. Patisserie across the street.

 The former market at 2794 California will provide extra space for the patisserie, plus a new venture still to be announced.
 They're shooting to open by early June.